lumicojo/cheatsheets/Commands.md

-git push origin main = send changes to git hub git pull = pull change from git hub. git status = shows last changes you made.
+git push origin main = send changes to git hub git pull = pull change from git hub. git status = shows last changes you made. git add -A = move all file you create in that day to git hub